hackerbay/Employee-Handbook/people-operations/salary-and-leave/README.md

 ## Leave Policy

+- **In short paid leaves are 10% of the number of hours you worked.
+For example: If you've worked for 180 hours/month.
+You get 18 hours of paid leaves a month.
+We pay for those paid leaves into your account every month automatically.**
 - You're entitled 1 day (8 hours) of paid leave for every 10 days  you work with us.
 You have 22 paid leaves a year.
 You can count them as sick leaves / vacation / festival / natural disaster / etc or however you want to work that out.
 - This is 1 leave every 10 work days.
 If you take a month and a half to work 10 days for example, you would still have 1 paid leave in month and a half.
 - These leaves can be accumulated for over 3 years and you can take days off together.
 For example: If you have 10 leaves accumulated, you can take 10 days off together.